egloffmark/sql2csv/README.md

 # sql2cvs
 Java Tool to dump the result of SQL queries to CSV.
 It can be used also for large queries with millions of result rows.

-## Known Issues & Workaround
-The parameter `-query` can not be used in linux because there is an issue passign command line parameters with spaces to JVM.
-This is issue does not appear on Windows systems.
-Workaround is to use the option with `-propertyFile` to pass over the sql query.

 ## Examples
 This tool can be used via command line as follows: